ziffmedia/laravel-cloudflare/README.md

 For adding permissions to the Tool, please see the Nova [documentation](https://nova.laravel.com/docs/1.0/customization/tools.html#authorization "Nova Tool Documentation").

-Note: The Tool is intended only for urls; setup for Cache Tags is not required if only using url purging.
+Note: The Tool is intended only for urls; setup for Cache Tags is not required if only using the Tool or url purging.

 ## Nova Field Integration